jookies/jasmin/misc/doc/sources/apis/ja-http/index.rst

 What You Can Do with the API
 ============================
 The ja-http API allows you to send and receive SMS through Jasmin's connectors.
-Receive http callbacks when SMS-MT is received (or not) on mobile station, send and receive long (more than 160 characters) SMS, unicode content and receive http callbacks when a mobile station send you a SMS-MO.
+Receive http callbacks for delivery notification when SMS-MT is received (or not) on mobile station, send and receive long (more than 160 characters) SMS, unicode content and receive http callbacks when a mobile station send you a SMS-MO.

 .. toctree::
    :titlesonly: